Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 2. I had a duplicate Div closing tag on line 85 Which I removed.
 I also did this with a li element on line 92.

+## User testing

+I had my sibling who has done some code in the past test my website, to do this I would send him a link to test on his laptop.
+I would also have him browse through my site in different view ports to test its abilities and to listen to what he thought about it.

 #### Contact page